sillsdev/FwIntegrationTests/DinakaranTest/SikuliTest/DictionaryPane/ReadMe.txt

 	$  Newproject is created by using “CreateProject.sikuli” when everytime execute the “UnitTestScenarios.sikuli”
 	$ Two lexical entries is created by using “CreateNewEntry.sikuli” before going to execute the scenarios.
 	$ Dictionary pane short cut keys are validate by using “ShortCutKeys.sikuli”

+# Some known appeared in latest nightly build too.
+Please refer below point.
+	$ Ctrl+F Key does not work in dictionary pane.
+	$ Alt+Left Key does not work it.
+	$ Clicking Hyperlink does not work in dictionary pane.
+So, these error appeared in the SuiteReports*.html